 Unfortunately, no known studies with accurate results are available.
 The disadvantages of these various lotions are the fact that they are used continuously to achieve the maximum results.
 Patients with severe cases of hyperhidrosis do not have a high ratio of success using these products.

 - Excessive Hand Sweating – For excessive hand sweating (palmar hyperhidrosis) that is not responsive to conservative methods, ETS is the most appropriate solution.

-- Excessive Foot Sweating For those who suffer from severe excessive foot sweating that did not see any improvement when ETS was performed or suffer from excessive foot sweating as a primary problem then lumbar sympathectomy is new option for their problem.
-It carries a success rate of 95%.
+- Excessive Foot Sweating For those who have excessive foot sweating after ETS, or as their primary problem, a lumbar sympathectomy is a new option.
+It has a success rate of 95%.
 (Newly offered in the U.S.)

-- Excessive Armpit Sweating – If excessive armpit sweating (axillary hyperhidrosis) is the main concern then Axillary Suction Currettage is the most appropriate solution.
+- Excessive Armpit Sweating – If excessive armpit sweating (axillary hyperhidrosis) is the main concern, then Axillary Suction Curettage is the most appropriate solution.